grlkrash/nuonu/docs/ai-agent.md

 3. **Reputation System**: Building artist reputation scores based on successful applications
 4. **Collaborative Applications**: Supporting collaborative grant applications for artist groups
 5. **Predictive Analytics**: Predicting application success rates based on historical data
+6. **Grant Gopher Integration**: Automated scraping of grantgopher.com to discover additional artist opportunities and grants
+   - Periodic scraping of new opportunities
+   - Categorization and tagging of opportunities
+   - Matching with artist profiles
+   - Storing in the database for discovery
+7. **Additional Grant Database Integrations**: Expanding opportunity sources to include other specialized grant databases

 ## Troubleshooting